MayQueenTechCommunity/PIXPAPER-213-C/PANZER-PLUS_PIXPAPAER-213.md

 | 5.15 |&#10004;|

 Step 1.
 Download the kernel source and modify the target device tree file: imx8mp-b643-ppc.dts <br>
 Step 2.
-Merge the patch as follows modification, q quick way is download these code as a patch, then use git apply into the kernel source.<br>
+Merge the patch as follows modification, a quick way is download these code as a patch, then use git apply into the kernel source.<br>

 ```diff
 diff --git a/arch/arm64/boot/dts/freescale/imx8mp-b643-ppc.dts b/arch/arm64/boot/dts/freescale/imx8mp-b643-ppc.dts